6 things to know about Tropical Storm Elsa

 Elsa was the earliest-forming E-named storm in Atlantic basin history

-With its formation early on the morning of July 1, Elsa dethroned Tropical Storm Edouard as the earliest E-named storm on record in the Atlantic basin.
+With its formation during the evening hours on June 30, Eastern Daylight Time, Elsa dethroned Tropical Storm Edouard as the earliest E-named storm on record in the Atlantic basin.
 Edouard formed on July 6 last year and the 2020 season, infamously, went on to produce a record 30 named storms.

 Elsa was the first Atlantic hurricane of 2021